RenovoSolutions/cdk-library-aurora-native-backup/README.md

 # cdk-library-aurora-native-backup

 A CDK construct library that creates and manages Docker images for Aurora PostgreSQL native backups using `pg_dump`.
 The resulting images are designed for use with Amazon ECS Fargate for scalable, serverless backup operations.

 ## Features

+- **Multi-Database Support**: Back up multiple databases from the same Aurora cluster in a single service
 - **Pre-built Docker Image**: Amazon Linux 2023 base with PostgreSQL 17 client tools and AWS CLI v2
 - **ECR Repository Management**: Automatically creates and manages ECR repositories with security best practices
 - **Complete Backup Service**: Ready-to-use ECS Fargate service for scheduled Aurora backups
 - **EFS and S3 Support**: Built-in support for backing up to EFS with S3 sync
-- **Comprehensive Backup**: Uses `pg_dump` directory format with maximum compression for efficient storage
+- **Comprehensive Backup**: Uses `pg_dump` directory format with for efficient storage and simplified restore
 - **Production Ready**: Includes proper error handling, logging, and cleanup mechanisms
 - **Secure Authentication**: Uses AWS Secrets Manager for database password management